rebeccaf1918/pands-project/README.md

 ## Summary Overview of Data Set
 Now that the data set is downloaded, it is necessary to look at the overall data imported itself and get a general sense of the data.
 There are multiple built in functions available in pandas which I utilised to do this.
-I opened a txt file using write 'w' mode to write all of the basic information gathered on the dataset to this txt file.
+I opened a txt file using write 'w' mode to write all of the information gathered on the dataset to this txt file.

-I used the data.info function to get a concise, simple overview of the data.
+I used the .info() function to get a concise, simple overview of the data.
 From this I learned that:
 - There are 150 data entries in the data set.
 - There are no Null values in the data set.
 - There are 4 columns containing numerical values and 1 class column.

-I used the data.describe function to give a more complete statistical overview of the data.
+I used the .describe() function to give a more complete statistical overview of the data.
 From this I learned:
 - There are 150 flower measurements for each feature
 - The mean
 - The standard deviation